21 AI Workflow Automation Statistics

 19. 39% face integration challenges with existing systems

-The most successful implementations start with simpler processes and platforms designed for easy integration.
-Try this+that’s free inbox analysis to identify which of your inbox-driven tasks offer the clearest automation opportunities.
+The implementations that go best usually start with simpler processes and platforms built for easy integration.
+Try this+that’s free inbox analysis to find which of your inbox-driven tasks offer the clearest automation opportunities.

 Sector-Specific Gains: AI Workflow Automation in Knowledge Work